-In the transgenic plants intended for release, the synthesis of the plant's PR protein 1S is to be reduced with the aim of examining the function of the protein during further interaction processes between the plant and the environment.
-For this purpose, a construct was developed in which two complementary internal fragments of the pr-1S gene derived from Solanum nigrum were arranged in sense and antisense orientation, separated by a spacer.
-The two transcribed fragments are expected to hybridise and the resulting so-called post-transcriptional gene silencing is expected to limit the formation of the endogenous PR-1S protein.
-The basic functionality of this system is verified by corresponding tests with Nicotiana attenuata.
+In the genetically modified plants intended for release lipoxygenase 3 synthesis is to be reduced with the aim of examining the effects of lowering the jasmonate content in the plants in this way on further interaction processes between the plant and the environment.
+For this purpose a construct was developed in which two complementary, internal fragments of the lipoxygenase 3 gene derived from S. nigrum were arranged in sense and in antisense orientation, separated by a spacer.
+The transcription products of the two fragments are expected to hybridise and the resulting so-called post-transcriptional gene silencing is expected to limit the formation of endogenous lipoxygenase 3 and, therewith, the formation of jasmonate.
 The third intron of the pyruvate orthophosphate dikinase gene, of which splicing activity is suspected, was used as a spacer.
-Expression is controlled by the promoter and the terminator signals of the 35S gene of the cauliflower mosaic virus (CaMV).
+Expression is controlled by the promoter and terminator signals of the 35S gene of the cauliflower mosaic virus (CaMV).